 Physical exercise can help decrease or eliminate the above-named problems.

-Of course, you want to exercise your dog enough but not over-tire them.
-How much is enough and what types are best will depend on your golden’s age, health, and genetic make-up.
+Of course, you want to exercise your dog enough but not over-exert them.
+How much is enough and what types are best will depend on your golden’s age, health, and genetic makeup.

 Dogs who have been sufficiently exercised are less likely to jump or engage in destructive activities such as digging or chewing.

 And they’re less likely to be hyperactive.
 Also, dogs who are exercised and calm before we leave are less likely to develop separation anxiety.